We love IKEA – and they love us :o)

 So if you shop at IKEA Taastrup, don’t be surprised if you run into some very happy people.

-5 thoughts on “We love IKEA – and they love us :o)”
+5 responses to “We love IKEA – and they love us :o)”

 thank you for doing the amazing work you do Alex – it helps me be happier at my workplace especially since it’s not the happiest place to be these days, but your work gives me hope for my future!!